usaid-cs/yesterday-i-learned/investing.md

 - [Buy the rumour sell the news](http://www.investopedia.com/stock-analysis/2010/buy-on-the-rumor-sell-on-the-news-vod-vz-t-aapl-goog0706.aspx): traders typically dump shares immediately after a new product is introduced.
 You should therefore buy the shares somewhere around two weeks after the release, and sell a week before the hype cycle comes to a close.
 - Don't try to "time the market" (predicting its movements and buying and selling accordingly).
 You may get lucky, but will not succeed over the long term.
 [Investing consistently results in you buying both the top and the dip](https://awealthofcommonsense.com/2014/02/worlds-worst-market-timer/), evening out the worst of crashes.
+- When [bonds are doing well](https://www.cbc.ca/news/business/there-s-good-economic-news-on-the-horizon-and-that-s-rattling-markets-wait-what-1.5929855), stocks tend to do not so well.
+Then again, it will probably not drop by much... just corrections.
+- If a company dilutes the stock pool with more stocks, the price should go down, and so should other metrics (P/E, P/B, whatever) that go with it.

 #### To buy